 The criticism that Jesus' attitude towards Levi evoked in the Pharisees was marked and significant.
 It is true that the situation was rapidly becoming such that everything He did was liable to be frowned upon and condemned; but there was in fact a question of Jewish law involved here.
 The tax gatherers had, by their occupation, associating themselves with the Roman government, put themselves outside the law.
 They were 'sinners' in this sense particularly; and therefore to associate oneself with them, above all to eat with them, was to defile oneself.
 But Jesus tells them that this is precisely what He can come to do, to heal the sick, and those who had by their lives put themselves outside the law were most patently the sick.
 That was why He sat with them.
 You cannot do this 'by proxy'; communicating the gospel to men necessarily involves communicating with them!
 These verses record three parabolic illustrations given by Jesus in answer to criticisms made of Him by the Pharisees.
-We need to look at them - and we shall understand them best - in relation to what precedes them, viz., the conversion of Levi, and the feast which he gave in celebration of it.
-The scribes and Pharisees uttered their criticism of Jesus' disciples because of their -and His - participation in Levi's feast, and our Lord's reply was surely significant in this light.
+We need to look at them - and we shall understand them best - in relation to what precedes them, viz., the conversion of and the feast which he gave in colobration of it.
+The scribes and Pharisees uttered understand them best - in relation to what precedes them, viz., the conversion of Levi, and the feast which he gave in celebration of it.
+The scribes and Pharisees uttered their criticism of Jesus' disciples because of their - and His - participation in Levi's feast, and our Lord's reply was surely significant in this light.
 For Levi's conversion was the marriage of a soul with the Saviour, and this is what they were in fact celebrating.
 If there is joy in the presence of the angels of God over one sinner that repenteth, it cannot be out of place for such joy to be expressed on earth also!
-"Rejoice with me", says the Shepherd, "for I have found my sheep that was lost".
+'Rejoice with me', says the Shepherd, 'for I have found my sheep that was lost'.
 The illustrations about the garments and the wine have the same kind of force: the nature of what had happened to Levi is well expressed in them.
 The miracle of regeneration, of newness of life, had taken place, and he was a new creation.
 It was not a matter of patching up old clothes, or using old bottles; he had received a change of raiment altogether.
 Christ did not come to patch up our broken, torn lives; He came to make us new men.
 He had not come to call Levi to a better way of living, but to an altogether different way of living.
 Our Lord's final word in 39 has its own peculiar force.
 The previous illustrations show how impossible it is to link the new spirit of the gospel with the worn out forms of Judaism; but this word shows how natural it is for those who have been nurtured in the old to prefer it (in their blindness) to the new - and, indeed, how much easier it is for someone not hidebound by old and hoary tradition (like the scribes and Pharisees) to respond to the new message.